Preft/Butler-Project3-GroupG/README.md

 # Background:
 Global climate has started to significantly change over the last 30 years.
 How will this impact sensitive crops such as coffee over time?
 There have been many articles speculating on the impacts global warming will have on coffee production.
 In 2018, a specific article included coffee in the top five most sensitive crops.
-While coffee consumption in the U.S. has increased by 5% since 2015, how has consumption changed in other countries.
+While coffee imports in the U.S. have increased since 2015, how have imports hanged in other countries.

 <b>Questions to answer:</b>